 This is the time I try to wrap up any gifts we haven’t purchased, and I often grab them on Black Friday.
 I love to snag some neighbor and teacher gifts too.
 We typically grab holiday hand soaps or a candle at Bath and Body Works, they have a great holiday sale!

 This is also the time to double-check you have the big wish list item for everyone.
 Sometimes little people change their minds from month to month.
 At this point, by the end of the month, we make our child lock in hopes and dreams and make sure we have it.
 If he doesn’t know what he wants, we choose something we know he’ll love and order it and hide it.

 If I can be done shopping and start some wrapping in November, I’m a happy camper!

 Christmas Fun: What We Do in December:

 I love to spend this month wrapping, listening to Christmas music, and enjoying all the fun events!
-If I can avoid the gift markups that’s fantastic.
+If I can avoid the gift markups that are fantastic.
 If I don’t have to face the crowds, that’s even better.

 The one exception is food.
 I love to focus on food prep and get some holiday candy as a stocking stuffer.
 You’ll find me out a few times, but I love that I can focus my attention on preparation and traditions and cook over shopping.

 And just a little bit of planning, budgeting, and slowly accumulating and hiding Christmas items makes Christmas really fun and way less stressful!
 I love spending time doing holiday activities instead of prepping!
 I love not stressing buying an overpriced cup of hot chocolate at a holiday event.